How to Use Google Analytics for Ecommerce

 Remarketing is a powerful advertising strategy that targets users who have already visited your ecommerce website.
 Google Analytics enables you to create remarketing audiences based on specific user behavior, such as cart abandonment.
 Implementing remarketing campaigns through Google Ads can help you re-engage potential customers and drive conversions.

-Related Article: How to do Market Research for Ecommerce
+Related Article: Where to Get Products for Ecommerce

 16. Monitor Product Performance